DavidHuber-NOAA/wiki-automation/README.md

 | `WEEK_START` | Manual workflow input (optional) | Override the week start date (weekly workflow) |
 | `REPORT_MONTH` | Manual workflow input (optional) | Override the report month `YYYY-MM` (monthly workflow) |

-No hardcoded repository list is needed — the scripts automatically discover all non-archived repositories owned by the tracked user.
+No hardcoded repository list is needed.
+PRs and issues are found via GitHub's search API across all repositories.
+Commits are scanned from the 20 most-recently-updated non-archived repos (daily/weekly) or all non-archived repos (monthly).

 ---